Faroukakindele/interactiveCardDetails/README.md

  # interactiveCardDetails
-A webApp that explore the "REGEX GENERATOR"
+A webApp that explore the " REGEX " operator and Javascript array measures